Mazunte Oaxaca State, Mexico Travel Guide

 Always carry a reusable water bottle and refill it.
 Water is essential in the tropical climate.

 Use reef-safe sunscreen, hats, and sunglasses.
-The sun can be intense by the sea.
+The sun may be strong on the coast.

-Purchase goods from local artisans and dine at family-run eateries to secure your money benefits the local community straight away.
+Purchase goods from local artisans and dine at family-run eateries to secure your money helps the local community straight away.

 Mazunte offers an unique blend of natural beauty, conservation, and local charm.